tsmith512/tsmithcreative/content/blog/2022-12-25-paperframe/index.md

 {{< media type="image" src="on-shelf.jpg" alt="On folks' shelf" >}}

+Ultimately, I am really pleased with how these turned out.
+It was my first real foray into building something for hardware, although my last job involved a lot of manufacturing planning so I knew some of the gotchas to watch out for.
+I'd like to make a few more of these now that I have a decent blueprint for it.

-Between a 3D-printed manatee cookie cutter, a Buzz Lightyear costume, the Paperframe, [a campaign mapping site]({{< ref 2022-03-11-congressional-district-map >}}), another whack at [Advent of Code]({{< ref 2021-01-06-the-hello-worlds-of-christmas >}}), printed swag for a few events, and a hand-bound book, I think I can sign off
+And between a 3D-printed manatee cookie cutter, a Buzz Lightyear costume, the Paperframe, [a campaign mapping site]({{< ref 2022-03-11-congressional-district-map >}}), another whack at [Advent of Code]({{< ref 2021-01-06-the-hello-worlds-of-christmas >}}), printed swag for a few events, and a hand-bound book, I think I can sign off